 - You can make tax-free rollovers to another qualifying family member.

 Whether a prepaid tuition plan or a savings plan is better depends on your situation and goals.

 With a prepaid tuition plan, if your contract is for four years of tuition, tuition is guaranteed regardless of its cost at the time the beneficiary actually attends the school.
 The downside is that there’s uncertainty in how benefits will be applied if the beneficiary attends a different school.

 A college savings plan, on the other hand, can be used to pay a student’s expenses at most postsecondary educational institutions.
 Distributions used to pay qualified expenses (such as tuition, mandatory fees, books, supplies, computer equipment, software, Internet service, and, generally, room and board) generally are income-tax-free for federal and state purposes, thus making the tax deferral a permanent savings.
-And, under the TCJA, beginning in 2018, distributions used to pay elementary and secondary school expenses can also qualify for tax-free treatment.

 The biggest downside may be that you don’t have direct control over investment decisions; you’re limited to the options the plan offers.
 Additionally, for funds already in the plan, you can make changes to your investment options only twice during the year or when you change beneficiaries.
 For these reasons, some taxpayers prefer Coverdell ESAs.

 But each time you make a new contribution to a 529 savings plan, you can select a different option for that contribution, regardless of how many times you contribute throughout the year.
 And you can make a tax-free rollover to a different 529 plan for the same child every 12 months.